Unscraped Art

 The extraction is not small.
 The major image generators appear to have trained on billions of images.
 Their output now competes directly with the people it was built from.
 An illustrator can spend years developing a recognizable style, only to watch a machine trained on that style sell a cheap imitation to anyone with twenty dollars and a prompt box.
 Fair use law was written to protect critics, teachers, scholars, and satirists.
 Using it to defend industrial-scale extraction for private profit is a different thing.
 And unlike music sampling, there is no real audit trail here.
 No artist can trace their work into the output, demand credit, or seek compensation.
 The line back to the source was cut on purpose.

-The images that trained these systems came from EVERYBODY ELSE: taxpayers, archives, working artists, and the accumulated visual record of the human species.
+The images that trained these systems came from everybody else: taxpayers, archives, working artists, and the accumulated visual record of the human species.

 Your phone or whatever you are reading this on is a daily, normalized object built on extraction, labor exploitation, surveillance, and energy use at massive scale.
 Most people will not throw it away because the device is now structurally tied to work, banking, maps, social life, medicine, and survival.
 The honest position is that we are all living inside systems of damage and dependency, and the real question is scale, necessity, and where the burden lands.